X

 Graduate

-As part of our effort to show our continuous improvement and demonstrate transparency, the Education Division of the College of Education and Human Development, as directed by our accrediting body (Council for the Accreditation of Educator Preparation), make the following data available as part of our Annual Reporting Measures:
+As part of our effort to show our continuous improvement and demonstrate transparency, the Education Division of the College of Education and Human Development, as directed by our accrediting body (Council for the Accreditation of Educator Preparation), makes the following data available as part of our Annual Reporting Measures:

 CAEP Accountability Measures: (CAEP Standard 4)